ankowals/saf/README.md

 During this phase a files available in /src/test/java/config will be checked for framework and SUT configuration.
-They contain defult environment configuration as well as global test data configuration.
+They contain global environment configuration as well as global test data configuration.
 Each setting can be overwritten later on during test execution by local test configuration.
 Recommendation is to use project specific file to keep there System Under Test settings and framework settings shall stay in separate file.

 Property Environment.Active.name available in src/test/java/config/environment/active.config indicates which SUT configuration shall be used.
 For example we can have in default.properties